crisgarner/autocheckin/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/yZW1296mD3I/0.jpg)](https://www.youtube.com/watch?v=yZW1296mD3I)

 ### Infura API Signup And Usage Prize
-I used Infura API to deploy the contracts to ropsten and connect to Ethers.js and walletconect.
+I used Infura API to deploy the contracts to Ropsten and connect to Ethers.js and walletconnect.
 The screenshot is empty since by mistake I used a wrong API and didn't log the transactions.

 **Emai:** ceegarner@gmail.com